 Another building block in our ecosystem

 Phase One of the Autonomous Corridor project will be the scanning of several routes of the city of Westminster to train autonomous shuttles on Westminster’s specific topography, all-weather road conditions, and traffic patterns.
-Dynamic Dimension Technologies (DDT) will be providing VR simulation software, known as VxSIM, that will be used to create the autonomous corridor’s 3D environment.
+DDT will be providing VR simulation software, known as VxSIM, that will be used to create the autonomous corridor’s 3D environment.
 DDT, headquartered in the City of Westminster, is a Small Business Innovation Research (SBIR) company that has been developing autonomous systems’ virtual testing environments for the U.S. Navy autonomous amphibious vehicle program, among others.

 Creating Workforce Opportunities